bdeland/TowerIQ/docs/database_structure_analysis.md

 6. **Time-Series Analysis**: All tables use Unix millisecond timestamps - ideal for time-series analysis and Grafana dashboards.

-7. **Schema Evolution**: Database V6 provides enhanced monitoring capabilities with full normalization - consider leveraging these for operational insights.
+7. **Schema Evolution**: Database V1.0 provides enhanced monitoring capabilities with full normalization - consider leveraging these for operational insights.

-8. **Data Volume Considerations**: With 1.2M+ metrics records, the normalized structure and proper indexing provide optimal query performance.
+8. **Data Structure Optimization**: The normalized structure with lookup tables and proper indexing provides optimal query performance even as data volume scales.

-9. **Precision Handling**: Remember that all numeric values are stored as integers with scaling factors (typically 1000x) - apply appropriate scaling when analyzing data.
+9. **Data Type Handling**: All numeric values are stored as raw integers without scaling factors.
+Duration values are in milliseconds, currency values are raw integers.

 10. **UUID Handling**: Run IDs are stored as BLOB format - use appropriate UUID handling when working with these identifiers.